 - Follow your instincts and be patient!
 Only your baby knows when s(he) is ready to be earthside.

-“French obstetrician and author Michel Odent, also a critic of the induction ‘epidemic’, as he calks it, argues that labor begins when the baby is ready to be born.
+“French obstetrician and author Michael Odent, also a critic of the induction ‘epidemic’, as he calks it, argues that labor begins when the baby is ready to be born.
 Odent likens gestation to apples ripening on a tree: ‘You wouldn’t pick them all on the same day, would you?’ “- Jennifer Block, Author of Pushed

-*Michel Odent is an MD practitioner who has specialized in birth, but is not an obstetrician.
+*Michael Odent is an MD practitioner who has specialized in birth, but is not an obstetrician.
 Small detail, but worth noting.